umiccpilot1/ICCKrisKringleWebApp/WISHLIST_LINK_FEATURE_TEST_REPORT.md

 ## Conclusion

 All tests passed successfully.
 The new wishlist link feature is:
-- ✅ Fully functional
+- âœ… Fully functional
-- ✅ Properly validated
+- âœ… Properly validated
-- ✅ Backward compatible
+- âœ… Backward compatible
-- ✅ Ready for production use
+- âœ… Ready for production use

 Users can now add online product links to their wishlist items, making it easier for Secret Santas to purchase the exact gifts their recipients want.